azutoolkit/cql/docs/coreconcepts/crud-operations/deleting-records.md

 ### Core Methods

-The following section provides a breakdown of the key methods available in the `Cql::Delete` class and how to use them effectively.
+The following section provides a breakdown of the key methods available in the `CQL::Delete` class and how to use them effectively.

 #### 1. `from(table : Symbol)`